donnyt/pricing-engine/tasks/prd-po-pricing-engine.md

     3. Obtain the Base price per pax.
     4. Apply a margin of safety (e.g., 50%) to the Base price per pax to get the calculated recommended price.
     5. Apply business rules for max and min price: if the calculated recommended price is outside the range, use the max or min price as appropriate.
+16. The engine must allow saving data retrieved from Zoho Analytics locally in a SQLite3 database for further processing, so repeated API calls are not required.
-16. The engine must allow a pricing analyst to manually override the calculated recommended price for any location.
+17. The engine must allow a pricing analyst to manually override the calculated recommended price for any location.
 When this occurs, the system must:
     - Record the override, including the name of the person, the date, and the reasoning for the override.
     - Flag the output to indicate that the price has been manually overridden, and display the original calculated recommended price for reference.
-17. The output for each location must include:
+18. The output for each location must include:
     - The recommended price (with a note if it is a manual override, including who, when, and why)
     - The latest occupancy
     - The breakeven occupancy percentage